The story of Jesus is the greatest story I know.

 It is a story of humility, of infinite power relinquished and privilege surrendered.
 It is a story of incarnate love entering into pain, identifying with the other, and choosing to belong to a broken people.

-We need it because it is a story about real, inadequate, and confused people like us.
+We need it because it is a story about authentic, inadequate, and confused people just like us.
 It's about a young, unmarried pregnant woman.
 It’s the story of a poor man with questions for God.

 It’s the story of God’s love coming to us in the lowliest form of a homeless infant in a smelly manger.

 It’s the story of a Middle Eastern family seeking refugee (sound familiar?)

 It’s a story about fear and trust, about resisting oppression and pursuing the light.

 Because I believe in the divinity of Jesus, his story is remarkable to me in that he chose to be born on the margins.
 He chose the poor as his family; he chose humility, anonymity, and social and economic powerlessness.
 The form of humanity Jesus chose prompts me to reimagine the character of God.
 What does Jesus’ story tell us about the heart of God?
 And what does it say about who God’s people are, and about where She stands?

 I’m often disillusioned by the expression of Christian faith in America, and frankly around the world.
 The church too often bends to power and fame—acting as an exclusive club with a selective admission committee.
 It can be slow to listen and quick to condemn.
 Generally speaking, the church masks imperfection, fakes vulnerability, and buys wholeheartedly into our consumerist, performance-driven culture.
 At its worst, the church has endorsed oppression and perpetuated injustice.

 Jesus, a blue-collar carpenter who chose a life on the margins; Jesus who sought solitude, not spotlights; who invested deeply in the lives of few and who flipped tables in rage at injustice.